dojoengine/book/docs/pages/toolchain/torii/graphql.md

 ### Query operation

 In [`hello-dojo`](../../cairo/hello-dojo.md#indexing) we fetched some data from all the registered models.
 This time let's fetch only `id`, `name`, `classHash` fields from `Position` model.
 To accomplish this, you have to pass the `id` of the model as an argument to the query operation.
+The id is generated as the selector from the model's names.
+This selector is computed by applying the `sn_keccak` hash function to the string representation of the function name.
+To obtain this value, you can utilize the [stark-utils](https://www.stark-utils.xyz/).
+Alternatively, you may opt to use the `starkli` command line tool.

 ```graphql
 query {